joelouthan/Theologicus/src/confession-1689/1689-06-4-the-inclination-of-mankind.md

 ## The Text

->Genesis 6:5-6 (CSB) When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, the LORD regretted that he had made man on the earth, and he was deeply grieved.
+>Genesis 6:5-6 When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, the LORD regretted that he had made man on the earth, and he was deeply grieved.

 ## The Chapter